Swiss voters reject bid to curb EU freedom of movement — TV projection | DW | 27.09.2020

 Roughly 1.4 million EU citizens live in the country of about 8.2 million, while around 500,000 Swiss live in EU countries.

-The likely rejection of the plan could now push forward talks between the EU and Switzerland on a framework agreement to regulate this and other bilateral issues.
+Once the result is confirmed, the government will likely push forward talks with the EU on a framework agreement to regulate this and other bilateral issues.

-Conservatives fear that a deal would gradually subject the country to EU legislation.
+Conservatives fear that a deal would gradually subject the country to legislation from Brussels.

-Switzerland is not a member of the EU but is part of the bloc's Single Market, which allows for the free movement of people between the country and the 27 member states.
+Switzerland is not a member of the EU but is part of the bloc's Single Market through several bilateral treaties, which allow for the free movement of people between the country and the 27 member states.

 Read more:Greens surge in Swiss elections as voters' climate concerns grow